dfedor2008/Topaz/README.md

 After soldering check for shorts and plug in the PCB (not to your computer) .
 If you see smoke, imedaitly unplug the pcb and check for shorts.
 If there are no shorts then plug it into your computer.

+Why I made this project:
+I made this project because I wanted to make a GPS tracker which I could use to track my bus ( which is often very late).

 PCB Schematic:
 ![image](https://github.com/user-attachments/assets/f2879cd7-5488-43de-9e77-05d04c68f9a8)